 To determine which filler will give you the results you’re looking for, Dr. Green will carefully examine your current skin condition, as well as your medical history and aesthetic goals.
 Dr. Green uses her expertise and artistic skill for optimal facial rejuvenation.

-What are the different type of Injectables used?
+What are the different types of Injectables used?

 Collagen was the original injectable filler used in the United States.
 Collagen was derived from bovine collagen, and as such carried with it a higher incidence of allergic reactions.
 Collagen injections were manufactured in two forms, Zyderm and Zyplast.
 Cosmoderm and Cosmoplast were also very popular collagen based dermal fillers.
 These types of collagen injections, however, faded quickly after 3 months and constant maintenance was required.
 Due to increased risk of allergic reactions and lack of longevity, Collagen injections were quickly replaced as a wrinkle filler when hyaluronic acid fillers were discovered.